David-Gyavi/Travel-WeathetApp/README.md

 ### Frequent User Goals:
   * As a Frequent User, I want to sign up to the various social links  so that I am emailed any major updates and/or changes to the website or organisation.
   * At the bottom of every page their is a footer which content is consistent is at the bottom of the pages.

+## Bugs

+# Deployment

+## GitHub Pages
+The project was deployed to GitHub Pages using the following steps.

+  1. Log in to __GitHub__ and locate the [GitHub Repository](https://github.com/)
+  2. At the top of the **Repository** locate the "Settings" Button on the menu.
+  3. Scroll down the Settings page until you locate the __"GitHub Pages"__ Section.
+  4. Under "Source", click the dropdown called "None" and select __"Master Branch"__.
+  5. The page will automatically refresh the gitHub.
+  6